rayeberechi/rh-mel-player/README.md

 - A 404 error page for broken/incorrect links is currently unavailable and will be implemented.
 - Implement backend integration for user registration and other features.
 - Investigate and resolve errors.

+## Deployment and Localhost Limitations

+**Note:** Ray Melodies is currently optimized for local development and experiences issues when deployed to remote environments like Netlify.
+Due to limitations with the Spotify API's redirect URI handling and potential configuration discrepancies, seamless functionality is best experienced when running the application on localhost.

 ## Credits